KianKGhaffari/Data-Science-Machine-Learning-Project-Reports/Agilent Demand Planning Case Study/README.md

 ## Overview

-This case study explores a data preparation pipeline built on a simulated Agilent Technologies demand planning dataset.
+This case study explores a data preparation pipeline built on a simulated Excor Technologies demand planning dataset.
 The goal is to transform raw monthly order data into a clean, complete, and analysis-ready format suitable for IBP forecasting and S&OP analytics.

 The pipeline covers three stages: data cleaning, densification, and outlier handling.
 Each decision is documented with explicit reasoning to reflect how a data scientist would approach messy, real-world planning data in an enterprise environment.